Construction Accidents Account for One in Five Work DeathsJuly 26, 2018

 - Fall protection, training requirements

 The OSHA statistics aren’t all bad.
-On average, worker deaths have decreased from about 38 worker deaths per day in 1970 to 14 per day in 2016.
+On average, construction worker deaths have decreased from about 38 worker deaths per day in 1970 to 14 per day in 2016.
 Additionally, worker illnesses and injuries have also decreased from 10.9 incidents per 100 workers in 1972 to 2.9 per 100 in 2016.
-If you have initiated a lawsuit as a result of negligence but worry about your ability to keep up with all of your expenses, call USClaims.
+If you have initiated a fatal construction accidents lawsuit as a result of negligence but worry about your ability to keep up with all of your expenses, call USClaims.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.